 - Breakfast casseroles are great make-ahead recipes!
 Prepare this casserole the night before, cover it and keep in the fridge to bake in the morning.

 - Be sure to grease your baking dish really well.
 I forgot once and I had baked egg stuck to my dish!
 I felt so silly for forgetting, especially when I had to scrub it off later!
-So be sure to using some sort of cooking spray or butter to grease your dish.
+So be sure to use some sort of cooking spray or butter to grease your dish.

 - Second, feel free to add other things to this casserole.
 This is a great base recipe, but I could have added bell pepper or jalapenos or avocados on top.
 Add your favorite spice to give it a kick or don’t use any.
 It’s all up to you!